deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

 For neural networks to learn sentiment, you need a labeled dataset to conduct supervised learning; i.e. you must have a set of documents or words that humans have associated with emotional signals, be they as simple as *positive* and *negative*, or as nuanced as frustration, anger, delight, satisfaction and lacadaisical whimsicality.

 So the first step is to pick the categories you care about.
 Then you create a dataset in which the examples have been tagged with those labels.
 (Mechanical Turk is useful here...)
-If you don't mind using someone else's categories, you can download TKTKTK.
+If you don't mind using someone else's categories, you can download this set of [sentiment-labeled Tweets](http://www.sananalytics.com/lab/twitter-sentiment/).

 Once you've pulled together a labeled corpus, then you feed the words into Word2vec to generate feature vectors.
 Those feature vectors are added and the aggregate word vector is divided by the number of words.
 That "document vector"  serves as the input for logistic regression.